rayhanadev/replit-token-scanner/CONTRIBUTING.md

 # Contributing

-> Hey there, we're glad you want to contribute to Crosis4Furrets!
+> Hey there, we're glad you want to contribute to Replit Token Scanner!
 To make sure things run
 > smoothly, please read this documentation completely.
 Thank you, and we look forward to
 > your contribution.